 Shift Forks - The shift forks are operated by the truck’s shifter - they move a sleeve forward or backward along the shaft, engaging the corresponding gear.

 Case - The case is the housing, which holds all the internal parts.
 There’s gear oil in there as well, to keep everything lubricated.

 Now that you know what’s inside a transmission, the inner workings are hopefully becoming a little clearer.
 At Nationwide Transmission in Flagstaff we have the tools and the skill to service your manual transmission.
 Call or come by the shop today!

 Thank you for visiting Nationwide Transmission in Flagstaff, AZ.
-Count on our automotive repair technicians for complete automotive repairs, maintenance, and diagnostic services.
-Choosing our team will keep your car, truck, suv, or van on the roads longer and safer.
+Thank you for visiting Nationwide Transmission in Flagstaff, AZ.
+Count on our transmission specialist to keep your car, truck, suv, or van on the roads longer and safer.

 Schedule your appointment today CALL: (928) 526-4396